ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - a - Express - GET Method - Route Params and Query String.md

   {{/each}}
   ```

-TASK:
+Practice: GET /pizzas

-- implement a new route `GET /pizzas`
+- implement the route `GET /pizzas`
 - Inside this route:
   - Send a query to get all the pizzas in our DB
   - Once we have the result, render the view `product-list.hbs`
-    - Note: the view expects to receive an array with the name `pizzasArr`
+    - Note: the view expects to receive a property with the name `pizzasArr`
-- (Bonus 1): modify the view, including a link for each pizza
+- (Bonus 1): modify the view "product-list", so that it displays a link to see the details for each pizza
 - (Bonus 2): add some css

-Time: 10min.
+Time: 12min.